-What a great time we had at this year's Classic Motor Show where we've wrapped up our 50th anniversary celebrations of the MkII Cortina.
-Our thanks to Rob Archer, John Kirby and Phil Dunk for bringing along thier Cortinas, to our Somerset branch for building the excellent engine display, and of course to everyone who came along to say hello - you all made it a fantastic weekend once again.
-We're already looking forward to next year when we'll be celebrating another big anniversary, 30 years of the Ford Cortina MkII Owners Club.
+What a great time we had at the 2017 Classic Motor Show where we’ve wrapped up our 50th anniversary celebrations of the MkII Cortina.
+Our thanks to Rob Archer, John Kirby and Phil Dunk for bringing along thier Cortinas, to our Somerset branch for building the excellent engine display, and of course to everyone who came along to say hello – you all made it a fantastic weekend once again.
+We’re already looking forward to next year when we’ll be celebrating another big anniversary, 30 years of the Ford Cortina MkII Owners Club.
 See you there!

 Launched 15th February 1967

 Price new – 1300 Deluxe £816, 1500 Super £889

 Power – 1300 53.5 BHP, 1500 61 BHP

 Total production – 90,290

 Following the launch of the new MkII Cortina in October 1966 it was another 4 months, in February 1967, when Ford showed the estate version to the world.
 Initially available in Deluxe and Super trim with 1300 and 1500 pre-crossflow engines a GT version would be added to the range after the more powerful 1300 and 1600 crossflow engines arrived in the autumn of 1967 – by which time it had become Great Britain’s best selling estate car with nearly 25% of the market.

 With the rear seats up there is 36 cubic feet of luggage space, but fold the rear seats flat and the load space is boosted to 70 1/5 cubic feet, more spacious that any other British production estate car of the time.

 Just like the saloon versions, 4 speed manual gearboxes were standard with the 3 speed Borg Warner Type 35 auto gearboxes a factory fitted option for the 1500cc and crossflow engined cars.
 Manual column gear change could also be specified.